 Parents who feel like their child support order is no longer fair, may consider filing for modification.
 The process of requesting such a change can be so complex, that many parents give up entirely and just accept their current arrangement.
 But, doing nothing can be a huge mistake, as one parent or the other may eventually find themselves in financial turmoil.
 If something has changed to where you are unable to make payments, it is worth looking deeper into what your options are for modification.

-A family lawyer, like from Scroggins Law Group, PLLC, can help you decide what is in the best interest of both your child and your finances.
+A family lawyer can help you decide what is in the best interest of both your child and your finances.
 We believe that while it is important to support your child, it shouldn’t come at the cost of sacrificing your financial stability.
 Here are some things to consider before taking action, so you understand what it means to file for child support modification:

 Child Support Isn’t Automatic